polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 ![alt tag](screenshots/ajax-treeview-widget-example-screenshot.png)

-Notice if you right click an item, and choose "Open in new tab" for instance, then the URL opened, will "unroll" the tree view, to whatever item you choose.
-This is due to the [_crawl] parameter being set to true.
+Notice, if you right click an item, and choose _"Open in new tab"_ for instance, then the URL opened, will unroll the TreeView, to whatever item you choose.
+This is due to the *[_crawl]* parameter being set to true.
 This works by adding an HTTP GET parameter to the current URL, which contains the IDs of every single item, separated by "|", necessary to toggle, to open up the tree, to the point you requested.
-This is done on the server, and hence makes the tree view very "SEO friendly".
-In addition to allowing your users to bookmark items.
-If you wish to override the name of the HTTP GET parameter used for this operation, you can do so with the [_crawl-get-name] argument while creating your tree.
+This is done on the server, and hence makes the TreeView very _"SEO friendly"_, in addition to allowing your users to bookmark items.
+If you wish to override the name of the HTTP GET parameter used for this operation, you can do so with the *[_crawl-get-name]* argument while creating your tree.

 You can also add your own item root CSS class for your items.
-In the above example, we add the class "tree-leaf", which removes the expand icon on items, through the [_class] argument on each item inside of [_items].
+In the above example, we add the class _"tree-leaf"_, which removes the expand icon on items, through the *[_class]* argument on each item inside of your *[_items]* collection.
 In our next example we will see this more accurately, using a bunch of statically loaded items.

-The [_items] collection, is the "initial items" for it, when the control is created.
-If wish, you can supply an initial set of [_items], that have children items themselves, such as this example shows you.
+The *[_items]* collection, are your initial items for when the widget is created.
+If wish, you can supply an initial set of *[_items]*, that have children items themselves, such as this example shows you.

 ```